All purchases are billed to the payment method that you designate when you create an Apple ID, unless you have gift cards or content credits.

-If you use an iTunes Card, iTunes Store Gift Certificate, or Allowance Account for a transaction, the amount is deducted at the time of your transaction.
+If you use a gift card for a transaction, the amount is deducted at the time of your transaction.

-- If you have no free song credits or gift certificates, prepaid cards, or allowance credits, the payment method that you have on file is billed for the songs that you buy.
+If you have no content credits or gift cards, the payment method that you have on file is charged for the entire purchase.

 About Family Sharing purchases

-iTunes Store credit on your account isn't shared with other family members.
-So if the family organizer has a $50 credit on their account and another family member initiates a purchase, it won't deduct from the organizer's iTunes Store credit, but bills the payment method that the organizer has on file.
+iTunes Store credit isn't shared with other family members.
+If the family organizer has a credit on their account and another family member buys something, the cost of that item doesn't deduct from the organizer's iTunes Store credit, but bills to the payment method that the organizer has on file.

 The family organizer gets the receipts for any of their family member's purchases.